mariuswilms/tears/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/mariuswilms/tears.svg)](https://pkg.go.dev/github.com/mariuswilms/tears)

 tears provides a way to register cleanup functions, which are than called when the program exits.
+Over defer it adds handling of quit channels and alike, and provides more control over when the teardown of resources should happen.
 The package has no dependencies outisde of the standard library.

 ## Usage